Gravitational form factors of the proton from near-threshold vector meson photoproduction: The GFFs and vector meson photoproduction

 whereby, the coefficient $ c_2 $ in Eq. (\ref{eq:amplitude1}) can be determined by extrapolating the near-threshold differential cross section at $t=0$.
 So far, we have established the relationship between the complete GFFs and the NTVMP, including the differential and total cross section in Eqs. (\ref{eq:differential}) and (\ref{eq:total}).

-\textit{ The obtained internal nature of the proton.---}As discussed in Ref. \cite{Wang:2022ndz}, the parameters $m_g$, $D_g(0)$ and $d_g$ in gluon GFFs are attained by global fitting the near-threshold $J/\psi$ photoproduction data, including the differential and total cross section \cite{Duran:2022xag,GlueX:2019mkq,Gittelman:1975ix,GlueX:2019mkq,Camerini:1975cy,Frabetti:1993ux,Amarian:1999pi}.
-The quark GFFs calculation are resemblance to the gluon GFFs.
-A meticulously global fitting of the $\rho^0$ photoproduction experimental data is employed \cite{Wu:2005wf}, to extract the parameters $m_q$, $D_q(0)$ and $ d_q$ in quark GFFs.
+As discussed in Ref. \cite{Wang:2022ndz}, the parameters $m_g$, $D_g(0)$ and $d_g$ in gluon GFFs are attained by global fitting the near-threshold $J/\psi$ photoproduction data, including the differential and total cross section \cite{Duran:2022xag,GlueX:2019mkq,Gittelman:1975ix,GlueX:2019mkq,Camerini:1975cy,Frabetti:1993ux,Amarian:1999pi}.
+The quark GFFs calculation are resemblance to the gluon GFFs (as described in Ref. \cite{Wang:2022ndz}).
+We consider the squared momentum transfer $t$ of the differential cross section to be in the range of $|t|<1$ GeV$^2$.
+A meticulously global fitting of the $\rho^0$ photoproduction experimental data is employed \cite{Wu:2005wf}, to extract the parameters $m_q$, $D_q(0)$ and $ d_q$ in quark GFFs ( Eqs. (\ref{eq:differential})).
 These obtained parameters as presented in Table \ref{tab:D}.
 The comparison between the differential cross section of $\rho^0$ photoproduction and the experimental measurements is manifested in Fig. \ref{cross-section}, exhibiting a good agreement.
 To check the accuracy of the differential cross sections fitting, we compare these integrals vulue through Eq. (\ref{eq:total}) with the total cross section experimental data \cite{Wu:2005wf}, as depicted in Fig. \ref{total-cross-section}.
 Our result demonstrates agreement with the value and trend of experimental data, which has proven the reliable fitting.